NiumXp/slog/README.md

 # slog
-A simple Python log library easy to use.
+A simple and easy-to-use Python registry library.

 ## Install
 ```